Second lockdown leaves €8.9bn hole in Irish public finances

 Drawdown

-The rise in expenditure reflects increased departmental drawdown in response to the Covid-19 pandemic, particularly from social protection and health.
+The rise reflects increased departmental drawdown in response to the Covid-19 pandemic, particularly from social protection and health, the department said.

+“The scale of Government intervention to support businesses mean that today’s exchequer returns do not provide the clarity that previous November receipts have,” Minister for Finance Paschal Donohoe said.

 “ Taxes based on personal consumption, particularly VAT, have suffered greatly from the necessary public health restrictions.
 As set out in Budget 2021, the Government will continue to use the taxation system, where appropriate, to support individuals and business throughout this crisis,” he added.